 What are Azure Reservations?

-Azure Reservations help you save money by committing to one-year or three-years of virtual machines, SQL Database compute capacity, Azure Cosmos DB throughput, or other Azure resources.
+Azure Reservations help you save money by committing to one-year or three-years plans for virtual machines, Azure Blob storage or Azure Data Lake Storage Gen2, SQL Database compute capacity, Azure Cosmos DB throughput, or other Azure resources.
 Committing allows you to get a discount on the resources you use.
-Reservations can significantly reduce your virtual machine, SQL database compute, Azure Cosmos DB, or other resource costs up to 72% on pay-as-you-go prices.
+Reservations can significantly reduce your resource costs up to 72% on pay-as-you-go prices.
 Reservations provide a billing discount and don't affect the runtime state of your resources.

 You can pay for a reservation up front or monthly.
 The total cost of up-front and monthly reservations is the same and you don't pay any extra fees when you choose to pay monthly.
 Monthly payment is available for Azure reservations, not third party products.